GoogleCloudPlatform/terraformer/README.md

 ```
 #### Permissions

-Readonly permissions
+Read-only permissions

 #### Filtering

-Filters are a way to choose which resources `terraformer` import.
+Filters are a way to choose which resources `terraformer` imports.

-Ex:
+e.g:
 ```
 terraformer import aws --resources=vpc,subnet --filter=aws_vpc=myvpcid --regions=eu-west-1
 ```
-will import only one VPC and not only subnets from this VPC but all subnets from all VPCs
+will import only one VPC and all subnets from all VPCs (not just the ones from the filtered VPC)

 ##### Resources ID

-Filtering is based on Terraform resource ID pattern.
-This way, it may differ from the value your provider give you.
+Filtering is based on the Terraform resource ID patterns.
+This way, it may differ from the value your provider gives you.
-Check the import part of [Terraform documentation][terraform-providers] for your resource for valid ID pattern.
+Check the import part of [Terraform documentation][terraform-providers] for your resource for valid ID patterns.

 [terraform-providers]: https://www.terraform.io/docs/providers/